hapijs/hoek/README.md

 ### base64urlEncode(value)

-Encodes value in Base64 or URL encoding
+Encodes value of string or buffer type in Base64 or URL encoding, function will assert input value is correct.

 ### base64urlDecode(value)

-Decodes data in Base64 or URL encoding.
+Decodes string into Base64 or URL encoding, function returns an error on invalid input and returns a string or buffer depending on encoding provided.
+Default encoding is binary.
 # Escaping Characters

 Hoek provides convenient methods for escaping html characters.
 The escaped characters are as followed: